Dipeptidyl Peptidase-4 (DPP-4)

-These drugs block incretin (GLP-1 and GIP) degradation by DPP-4 to potentiate post-prandial insulin secretion.
+These drugs block the degradation of incretins (GLP-1 and GIP) by DPP-4, and potentiate insulin secretion following food intake.

 Dipeptidyl peptidase-4 (also known as Adenosine deaminase (ADA) complexing protein 2 or T-cell activation antigen CD26) is a member of the prolyl oligopeptidase family of enzymes.
-It is a multifunctional serine protease found anchored to the cell surface as a transmembrane glycoprotein, where it regulates the activity of bioactive peptides (Hiramatsu et al., 2003), and participates in cellular signaling.
 DPP-4 has both enzymatic and non-enzymatic roles.
 The catalytic portion of DPP-4 carries out enzymatic cleavage of certain short bioactive peptides.
-The cysteine-rich and glycosylated regions of DPP-4 carry out the non-enzymatic functions, involved in cell signaling, immune regulation, inflammation, and tissue remodeling (Zhong et al, 2013).
+The cysteine-rich and glycosylated regions of DPP-4 carry out the non-enzymatic functions, involved in cell signaling, immune regulation, inflammation, and tissue remodeling (Zhong et al., 2013).
 DPP-4 is also known to be cleaved from cell membranes in a cell specific manner that results in soluble circulating DPP-4.
-Recent studies have shown that circulating DPP-4 plays a role in obesity and cardiovascular diseases, and may represent an important molecular link between obesity, diabetes, and cardiovascular disease (Röhrborn, 2015).
+Recent studies have shown that circulating DPP-4 plays a role in obesity and cardiovascular diseases, and may represent an important molecular link between obesity, diabetes, and cardiovascular disease (Röhrborn et al., 2015).

 DPP-4 plays a critical role in maintaining glucose homeostasis (Figure 1).
 It is responsible for inactivating incretins, such as glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1).
 Secretion of these two intestinal hormones is triggered by food intake.
 As blood sugar levels rise after eating, the incretins potentiate glucose-dependent insulin secretion from pancreatic β-cells and inhibit glucagon secretion from pancreatic α-cells.